 AMERICAN AIRLINES CLUB

 The American Airlines Club is the largest and one of the most "structured".
-The AA Club offers a "TED" (Team Event Director) service for each ski week.
-The "TED" is the AA Club coordinator for the week.
-He/she is everyone's point of contact for that week.
-He/she will attempt to hook people up to share rooms or condos and to share rides.
-This is important to understand, because you do not have to try to find your own room mate or worry about having to rent your own car.
+The AA Club offers a "TED" (Team Event Director) for each ski week.
+The "TED" is the AA Club coordinator for the week and will be the point of contact for that week.
+The TED will also attempt to put people together to share rooms or condos and to share rides.

 The American Airlines and the United Airlines Clubs offer "training" in December each year.
 United conducts their training in Copper Mountain.
 I don't have all of their details, but you can visit the NAASF website to contact them directly.